nonplayer/hammercrawl/hc_core_player_4_magic.md

 Upon casting, you forget it for the rest of the day.
 If you do not wish to forget it, you can instead choose to lose a number of other memorized spells, provided their total level cost is equal to or greater than that of the spell that you just cast.

+#### Spell Components

+The casting of spells uses three basic components: Verbal, Somatic, and Material (optional).
+Due to the chaotic and sometimes ridiculous whims of the HAMMERCRAWL! ethersphere, the involvement of required components is not just required, but is required to be *awesome* in action.
+Each spell in the later compendium is listed along with its required components.
+These components are detailed below.

+A spell with a **Verbal** component requires that the caster *loudly* and *audibly* speak words of magic.
+If the caster is unable to speak these words for whatever reason, they cannot cast the spell.
+These words of magic can sound however the player ultimately wants them to, and if the player chooses to actualize them at the gaming table for all to hear, then the target receives a Bane on its save, if applicable.
+Note that the 'Smith's casters receive this same privilege...

+A spell with a **Somatic** component requires that the caster engage in some form of exaggerated physical movement or performance in order to actualize its magical power.
+This most commonly involves X-TREEM Finger Wiggling (TM), but accommodations can also be made for players who choose to involve other forms of motion, such as ballet, twerking, or interpretive dance.
+If the caster is prevented from engaging in their "style" of somatic motion, then they are unable to case the spell.
+As with verbal components, players are encouraged to passionately perform these motions for all to see, with the chance of giving their opponents Banes on their saves.

+Finally, **Material** components are entirely optional physical objects that the player can sacrifice in order to empower their spells.
+Pickled griffon's feet, petrified minotaur genitals, powdered elf bones, all are things that can be used to empower spells, provided the theme of the item and the effects of the spell align.
+Using such components is entirely optional and ultimately up to the feel of your gaming table.
+If applicable, the 'Smith may choose to allow casters to sacrifice components in order to remember spells, or overcast, or penalize opponents' saves, or more.
+You are encouraged to get creative.

 #### On Reversible Spells

 Although this game largely draws from the ol' Cyclopedia, there are no "Reversible" Spells in HAMMERCRAWL!
 Any reversible spells translated from older editions are done so as their two separate component spells.
 This at least somewhat cuts back on the power of casters, in light of their "cast anything!" abilities.